Monasterevin: Middle Ages

 Saint Abban of New Ross, a contemporary of Saint Patrick, established a monastic settlement by the banks of the River Barrow at Rosglas and gave it into the charge of his protégé Evin (Éimhín; the name is a diminutive of the adjective eimh "swift, active", Latinized Eminus).

 Saint Evin brought a number of monks with him from his native Munster.
 This gained the settlement the name Rosglos-na-Moinneach (the greenwood of the Munstermen).
-Saint Evin was politically astute; today he would be called a spin-doctor.
-He secured special status for the Monasterevin area placing it outside the common law, making it a sanctuary.
+Saint Evin was politically astute; today, he would be called a spin doctor.
+He secured special status for the Monasterevin area, placing it outside the common law, making it a sanctuary.
 His famous bell was used for swearing oaths and was much in demand by tribes of the region for guaranteeing peace treaties.
 St. Evin also co-authored the "Tripartite Life of St. Patrick".
-Other writing by Evin survives including the "Cain Emhin".
+Other writing by Evin survives, including the "Cain Emhin".

 Although St. Evin's monastery died out about the time of the Viking raids in Ireland, its importance continued.
 In 903 AD, the Battle of Ballaghmoon was fought for the ownership of the church.

 The next religious establishment on the site was in the 12th century when the Cistercian Abbey was founded under the patronage of Dermot O’Dempsey.
-This began a long connection with Mellifont in County Louth the Cistercian motherhouse overall Ireland and Baltinglass in County Wicklow, the motherhouse of Monasterevin.
-At this time the O’Dempseys were the rulers of the area, which was part of the territory of Clanmaliere.
-The O’Dempseys remained involved with the Abbey providing the last abbot in Monasterevin Hugh O’Dempsey.
+This began a long connection with Mellifont in County Louth, the Cistercian motherhouse over all Ireland and Baltinglass in County Wicklow, the motherhouse of Monasterevin.
+At this time, the O’Dempseys were the rulers of the area, which was part of the territory of Clanmaliere.
+The O’Dempseys remained involved with the Abbey, providing the last abbot in Monasterevin, Hugh O’Dempsey.

-Once again the importance of Monasterevin as a crossing point on the Barrow asserted itself and the town came under the opposing influences of the O’Mores of Laois, the Hiberno Norman Earls of Kildare and the English Pale.
+Once again, the importance of Monasterevin as a crossing point on the Barrow asserted itself and the town came under the opposing influences of the O’Mores of Laois, the Hiberno-Norman Earls of Kildare and the English Pale.
 Abbots of Monasterevin, therefore, had to inherit St. Evin's talent for politics.
 Abbots of Monasterevin held a seat in the Irish Parliament while assisting outlaws and rebels against the crown of England.

-By 1427 Rosglas had fallen on hard times and in 1541 the Abbey was handed over to Henry VIII of England as part of his reformation.
+By 1427, Rosglas had fallen on hard times and in 1541, the Abbey was handed over to Henry VIII of England as part of his reformation.
 He, in turn, leased it to his nobles.
-During the Elizabethan period, there were several occupants including Sir Robert Devereaux, Earl of Essex after whom Essex Bridge is named (commonly called the Pass Bridge because he passed over it on his way to his disastrous campaign against the native Irish in Munster).
+During the Elizabethan period, there were several occupants, including Sir Robert Devereaux, Earl of Essex, after whom Essex Bridge is named (commonly called the Pass Bridge because he passed over it on his way to his disastrous campaign against the native Irish in Munster).
 It is not recorded whether he passed that way again on his way to be beheaded at the Tower of London.